Understanding difference in influence and participation work

-It's essential that people's rights are protected regardless of these characteristics, and that everyone is treated fairly, equally and with dignity and respect.
+It's essential that people's rights are protected, regardless of these characteristics.
+Everyone must be treated fairly, equally, with dignity and respect.

-People with mental health problems place significant importance on feeling equal to others; their lived experience should in no way put them at a disadvantage, and rather than devalue individuals, it should enhance what they have to offer.
+For people with mental health problems, their lived experience should not put them at a disadvantage to others.
+Rather than devalue them, their experiences enhance what they have to offer.

 Understanding different communities and cultures and their perspectives on mental health is vitally important.
-There is a taboo around mental health in many cultures which, for people who identify themselves as 'different', can add an extra layer of distress.
+There's a taboo around mental health in many cultures which can add an extra layer of distress.

-The impact of heightened stigma in these communities can often be worse than the mental health problem itself.
-But, engaging in a meaningful way with people in diverse and minority communities, and empowering them to influence and participate, can help break down barriers.
+Stigma in these communities can often be worse than the mental health problem itself.
+Engaging in a meaningful way with people in diverse and minority communities, and empowering them to influence and participate, can help break down barriers.

-Jonathan Andrews, who has autism, became involved with Mind's work in disability equality after writing an article about autism and anxiety.
-In this film, Jonathan talks about his experience of taking part in Mind's work and influencing related campaigns at a parliamentary level.
+Jonathan, who has autism, became involved with Mind's work in disability equality after writing an article about autism and anxiety.